wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

     `“waveform”`: The waveform JSON Object contains key-value pairs to instruct the system in setting global time discretization settings and stimulation waveform parameters ([Fig 3C](https://doi.org/10.1371/journal.pcbi.1009285.g003)).
 Required.

-      - `“plot”`: The value (Boolean) turns plotting of the waveform to a figure on/off as each waveform is written to file.
-Whether the figure pops up or is saved is controlled by the `"plot_folder"` parameter.

       - `“global”`: the value (JSON Object) contains key-value pairs that define NEURON time discretization parameters.
 Required.